-There's only one way to get around London cheaply and that's by buying an Oyster card (available while you're still at home in Australia from tfl.gov.uk).
-Cash fares on public transport are expensive but with an Oyster card Zone 1 (Central London) fares are £2.
+There's only one way to get around London cheaply and that's by buying an Oyster card.
+Cash fares on public transport are expensive but you can save some money with an Oyster card.
 Boris Bikes, named in honour of the Mayor of London, Boris Johnson, are available to visitors (as long as they have a credit card).
-Docking stations are plentiful across the capital and renting a bike costs £1 for 24 hours.
+Docking stations are plentiful across the capital and you can rent a bike for up to 24 hours.

 However, to really get the measure of London, start walking.
 From Buckingham Palace to Dalston, the Bank of England to Stratford it's the best way to explore the city.

 - Afternoon tea is a classic British tradition and there's no shortage of places to enjoy a cucumber sandwich and a slice of cake.
 Some of the most highly rated are: The Langham on Oxford Street, The Goring in Grosvenor Gardens, The Lanesborough in Knightsbridge, The Milestone Hotel in Kensington.